Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Disc diagram and small cancellation background

 A $1$-cell $e$ in $\partial D$ that is incident with a valence~$1$ $0$-cell $v$ is a \emph{spur}. \end{defn}

-\begin{defn}[Arc]\cite[Def 9.2]{McWi-coherence} An \emph{arc} in a diagram is a path whose internal vertices have valence~$2$ and whose initial and terminal vertices have valence~$\geq 3$.
+\begin{defn}[Arc]\cite[Def 5.4]{McWi-fans} An \emph{arc} in a diagram $D$ is a path $P\rightarrow D$ such that each of its interior 0-cells is mapped to a 0-cell with valence 2 in $D$.
+An arc which is not a proper subpath of any other arc is a \emph{maximal arc}.
 The arc is \emph{internal} if its interior lies in the interior of $D$, and it is a \emph{boundary arc} if it lies entirely in $\partial D$. \end{defn}

-\begin{defn}[Doubly-based diagram, Cut tree, Ladder] \cite[Def 5.1, 5.3, 6.1]{McWi-fans} A \emph{doubly-based diagram $D$} is a disc diagram in which two (possibly identical) $0$-cells, $s$ and $t$, have been specified in the boundary cycle of $D$.
+\begin{defn}[Doubly-based diagram, Cut tree, Ladder] \cite[Def 5.1, 5.3]{McWi-fans} A \emph{doubly-based diagram $D$} is a disc diagram in which two (possibly identical) $0$-cells, $s$ and $t$, have been specified in the boundary cycle of $D$.
 The $0$-cells $s$ and $t$ are called the \emph{basepoints} of $D$.
 The paths $P_1 \rightarrow D$ and $P_2 \rightarrow D$ with $s$ as their common startpoint and $t$ as their common endpoint and such that $P_1P_2^{-1}$ is the boundary cycle of $D$ are the \emph{boundary paths determined by the basepoints of $D$.}

 The \emph{cut-tree $T$} of a disc diagram $D$ is defined as follows.
 A $0$-cell $v$ is called a cut $0$-cell of $D$ provided that $D -\{ v\}$ is not connected.
 Let $V$ be the set of all cut $0$-cells of $D$.
 A connected component of $D -\{V\}$ is a \emph{cut-component}.
 Let $C$ be the set of cut-components of $D$.
 The tree $T$ is constructed by adding a black $0$-cell for each $0$-cell $v \in V$ and a red $0$-cell for each component $c \in C$.
 A $1$-cell connects the $0$-cell for $v$ to the $0$-cell for $c$ if and only if $v$ is in the closure of $c$.
-Since each black $0$-cell disconnects $T$, the graph is a tree.
+Since each black $0$-cell disconnects $T$, the graph is a tree. \end{defn}

+\begin{defn}[Ladder] \cite[6.1]{McWi-fans} Let $D$ be a doubly-based diagram.
+Suppose that $D$ is not a single 2-cell, suppose that the basepoints of $D$ are distinct and are not cut 0-cells, and suppose that its cut tree is either trivial or a subdivided interval.
+Suppose further that if the cut tree is a subdivided interval then the basepoints lie in the cut components corresponding to the endpoints of the interval.